Loading…

 Craft in the Filing Cabinet: Documenting the History of Craft Workers, Objects, and Spaces in Institutional Records Tough - Jenna Stout

+A 2024 review of artists’ files in this art museum library revealed an overall lack of staff artist representation.
+More specifically, the files did not reflect the numerous craft workers employed by the institution since its founding.
 With roots in the late nineteenth century, this museum offered night classes in bookbinding, drafting, and other technical arts for day laborers.
-Craft workers, in the form of carpenters, plasterers, and house painters, help build the institution from the ground-up.
+Craft workers, in the form of carpenters, plasterers, and house painters, helped build the institution from the ground-up.
 From WPA technical drawings to artist file drawers by the Crafts Division, hand-built slide carrying cases, and the award-winning period room restoration project of the 1980s, the institutional records reveal a rich history of on-site craft labor that is embedded in the galleries and other spaces.
-On a more localized scale, the museum library's design itself is the work of a prominent architect; however, the library's interior has been reconfigured to fit new spaces under the skilled supervision of the museum's cabinetry department.
 While reports of craft workers and objects pop up in the archives, a delineation between work product and art object is reverberated in institutional records.

 A Tough Row to Hoe: Weeding an Art & Design Collection - Amy Lazet

-This paper makes available that set of criteria for weeding and art design books and particularly photography books including qualitative criteria and a sliding scale for quantitative criteria.
-This information will also be contextualized with findings from a survey of deaccessioning practices from other art and design collections.
+In 2021, the author was tasked with evaluating the entire print book collection, a task that had not happened in full for at least 20 years.
+This paper makes available the set of criteria developed for this weeding project, including qualitative criteria and a sliding scale for quantitative criteria.
+This information will be contextualized with findings from a survey of deaccessioning criteria from other art and design collections.

 Criticizing Art Criticism - Emilee Mathews